-Now representing twenty four artists across three generations: several senior figures in New Zealand art alongside emerging talents and a number of renowned international artists, including Kimsooja, Alfredo Jaar and Anthony McCall, Trish Clark complements work by gallery artists with curated guest artists/artworks in a programme of innovative exhibitions across a variety of media.
+Now representing twenty one artists across three generations, several senior figures in New Zealand art sit alongside emerging talents and a number of renowned international artists, including Kimsooja, Alfredo Jaar and Anthony McCall.
+Trish Clark complements work by gallery artists with curated guest artists/artworks in a programme of innovative exhibitions across a variety of media.

 After relinquishing her first gallery in 1989 to raise her three children, Trish Clark engaged in art advisory for the private, public and commercial sectors for 25 years.
-She established in 1988, and directed for nine years, the Moët & Chandon New Zealand Art Foundation, to support contemporary New Zealand artists by way of the first international Residency provided for New Zealand artists, touring contemporary exhibitions and publications; she was on the founding Advisory Board for Auckland University’s Centre for Projects in the Arts; she was Chair of Auckland Council’s Advisory Panel for Public Art from 2009-2013; and has sat on the Trust Board of New Zealand Maritime Museum since 2008, working towards transformational change.
+She established in 1988, and directed for nine years, the Moët & Chandon New Zealand Art Foundation, to support contemporary New Zealand artists by way of the first international Residency provided for New Zealand artists, touring contemporary exhibitions and publications; she was on the founding Advisory Board for Auckland University’s Centre for Projects in the Arts; she was Chair of Auckland Council’s Advisory Panel for Public Art from 2009-2013; and sat on the Trust Board of New Zealand Maritime Museum 2008-2018, working towards transformational change to achieve a sustainable future for the Museum.

 Trish Clark continues to offer expert consultancy across the full range of activities, including art advice, acquisition, framing, conservation, collection management, installation, freight, insurance.